tillberg/tbone/README.md

 - `tbone.render(elementArray)`: Render TBone Views/templates (recursively)
   for each of the DOM elements passed.
 Most applications can kick off TBone with a single call to `tbone.render($('[tbone]'))`.
-- `tbone.defaultView(view)`: Set the default View to use when rendering a template with no corresponding View.
+- `tbone.setDefaultView(view)`: Set the default View to use when rendering a template with no corresponding View.

 ### View methods